RADESH626/black-noise-nextjs/memory-bank/progress.md

     - Addressed Next.js Server Actions serialization limitations by ensuring plain object returns from error handling (`src/utils/errorHandler.js`).
     - Corrected client-side login flow logic in `src/components/layout/general/forms/FormLogin.jsx` to accurately reflect `signIn` success/failure and prevent contradictory messages.
     - Resolved a compilation error due to duplicate export in `src/app/acciones/PedidoActions.js`.
+- **Changes Uploaded:**
+    - All recent modifications, including updates to payment and order actions, error handling improvements, and memory bank documentation, have been staged, committed, and pushed to the `refactorizacion` branch.

 ## Next Steps:
+- The access key display on supplier creation is implemented in the backend.
+Frontend integration is required to display the key to the administrator.
 - The supplier portal enhancement is complete and ready for testing and review.
 - The login page visibility and functionality issues have been resolved and are ready for verification.